adamwojs/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 .. code:: http

           HTTP/1.1 204 No Content
-          Location: /bookmark/<path>
-          Accept-Patch: */*

 :Error Codes:
     :400: If the Input does not match the input schema definition, In this case the response contains an ErrorMessage_
     :401: If the user is not authorized to create this content type group
-    :404: If a content type group with same identifier already exists
+    :404: If a given location is not bookmarked

 Content